virtualspark/time2vec_ethereum/README.md

 	kgs_t2v = KerasGridSearch(hypermodel, param_grid, monitor='val_loss', greater_is_better=False, tuner_verbose=1)
 	kgs_t2v.search(X_train, y_train, validation_split=0.2, shuffle=False)

+Hyperparameters optimization is a big part of deep learning.
+Using KerasGridSearch enables you to find the best hyperparameters to tune your model.
+You can refer to this article for more explanations regarding Grid Search: https://machinelearningmastery.com/grid-search-hyperparameters-deep-learning-models-python-keras/

-### Part 5 - Apply the best parameters in the Time2Vec + LSTM model
+#### Part 5 - Apply the best parameters in the Time2Vec + LSTM model

 	### Application of the parameters coming from the Keras Grid Search with the best score
 	base_param = {